Cervus astylodon: Diet

 The Ryukyu dwarf deer was originally thought to be a browser.
 Using mesowear analysis, its teeth were shown to have sharp cusps with high profiles, which implied a significant amount of browse in diets; deer with a more abrasive diet tend to have more rounded lower-profile cusps.

 However, a 2021 study using dental microwear texture analysis indicated that the Ryukyu dwarf deer was a mixed-feeder or grazer instead.
 Deer with a higher consumption of graminoids show rougher tooth surfaces than those browsing on trees owing to the high content of abrasive silica in graminoid leaves.
 A comparison of C. astylodon from two different sites (Hananda-Gama Cave site and the Yamashita-cho Cave I site) show a different amount of wear, indicating a variable diet.

+Ecology

+The islands on which Cervus atylodon lived exhibited a depauperate fauna, with the only other large mammal being present on the islands being another indeterminate similarly sized deer belonging to the subfamily Muntiacinae, with large carnivores being absent.
+Dental wear analysis suggests that the species had a long lifespan, up to 18-25 years, with low levels of juvenile and adolescent mortality.

 Extinction

-The Ryukyu dwarf deer seemed to have gone extinct towards the end of the Pleistocene.

-Early humans are first believed to have arrived on Okinawa as early as 36 ka, and evidence does exist that the deer was hunted by this population.
-However, the Ryukyu dwarf deer did survive alongside humans for over 15,000 years, so the shrinking of the Ryukyu islands due to rising sea levels towards the end of the last ice age may have contributed to their demise as well.
+The Ryukyu dwarf deer went extinct towards the end of the Pleistocene.
+The timing of extinction for the species has been suggested to be 32,000–24,000 years Before Present.
+Humans are first believed to have arrived on Okinawa around 30-35,000 years ago.
+Human hunting may have been a factor in its extinction, possibly in combination with environmental degradation due to the onset of the Last Glacial Maximum, thought the severity of environmental effects of the LGM on the Ryukyu Islands has been questioned.